xybu/gitlab-ag/README.md

 Besides, you can set the maximum number of projects a user can have to prevent the users from creating projects that are unrelated to your GitLab purpose.
 Non-positive number means no limit.

 There are two additional options, one for allowing users to create their own groups, and one for importing the users as GitLab administrators.
 Use with caution.

+When you hit "Start" button, a progress bar will show up to indicate progress.
+If there are any errors in the middle, an error message will show up below the progress bar.